mvfolino68/terraform-aws-confluent-cloud-atm-usage/README.md

 ## MongoDB Connector (Not automated yet)

+When you have the MongoDB Atlas cluster created, you can create the connector to connect to it.
+These are example parameters for the connector.

 1. In CC cluster `Add MongoDB Atlas Sink connector`
    1. hostname: `cluster0.xprwruk.mongodb.net`
    2. connection user: `mongodbuser`